rails-sqlserver/setup-mssql/README.md

 This GitHub action automatically installs a SQL server and `sqlcmd` on Windows and Linux.

 On Windows, we install an Express edition of the container.
-On Linux, a Docker container is started. `sqlcmd` is actually preinstalled on all Windows images as well as Ubuntu 20.04 and 22.04.
+On Linux, a Docker container is started. `sqlcmd` is actually preinstalled on all Windows images as well as Ubuntu 22.04.
 Essentially, it only has an effect on Ubuntu 24.04.

 ## Usage